 You start to realize the importance of a specific diagnosis for people with co-occurring disorders as you understand the intricacies of the condition.
 It’s important to address these specific individuals rather than grouping them in with people who have only one part of dual diagnosis.

 Which Disorder Came First: Mental Illness or Addiction?

 When diagnosing a person with co-occurring disorders, clinicians do not look at whether mental illness or addiction came first.
 All that is necessary is the active presence of both conditions.
-If they simultaneously have an addiction to something, as well as a mental illness, they qualify as having dual diagnosis.
+If they simultaneously have an addiction to something, as well as a mental illness, they qualify as having a dual diagnosis.

 Treating someone with a dual diagnosis is different, though.
 It’s important to know which disorder came first when creating a treatment plan because the order affects how clinicians should work with the client.

 People who start with a mental illness and develop an addiction require a different approach than those who developed a mental illness from their addiction.
 But both require separating the person from substances to more accurately determine which disorder came first.

 Clinicians cannot provide effective treatment until they know the extent of a client’s mental illness.
 Some experience relief from their mental illness symptoms after separating from their addiction.
 Others are forced to face the symptoms of their mental illness without turning to the solution they used before treatment.

 Again, though, there is no requirement for mental illness or addiction to come first.
 If someone experiences both conditions they will benefit from specialized dual diagnosis treatment.